Significant Blow to the Illegal Pet Trade: Big Bust Rescues Dozens of Lemurs and Tortoises

 Both species are native to Madagascar and are highly sought-after commodities in the global illegal pet trade market.

-Coordinated by a suite of Thai law enforcement and wildlife organizations with aid from the United States Fish and Wildlife Service and the United Nations Office on Drugs and Crime, the investigation is focused on dismantling a transnational organized wildlife trafficking network operating in Thailand, with linkages stretching across Africa, Asia, and South America.
+Coordinated by a suite of Thai law enforcement and wildlife organizations with aid from the United States Fish and Wildlife Service and the United Nations Office on Drugs and Crime, the investigation is focused on dismantling a transnational organized network operating in Thailand, with linkages stretching across Africa, Asia, and South America.

 Wildlife, including plants and seeds, make up the third largest illegal market in the world behind drugs and weaponry.
 But whereas the other two can always be easily replaced through manufacturing, endangered lemur species are finite and known to be in great peril from habitat loss alone.